 Each time an asymmetric key is used for encryption or digital signing, a key version must be specified.
 In order for the key version to be available for asymmetric encryption or digital signing, the key version must be enabled.
 You can retrieve a key version's public key only if the key version is enabled.

-- Once specified, the duration cannot be changed.
+- Once specified, the duration for the key cannot be changed.

-- The duration will apply to all versions of the CryptoKey created in the future.
+- The duration applies to all versions of the key created in the future.

 - The maximum duration is 120 days.

 destroy_scheduled_duration field of the